 You can claim the cost of using a car you own when you drive:

-- between separate jobs on the same day – for example, from your rehearsal for a musical production directly to your second job as a dance teacher
+- between separate jobs on the same day – for example, travelling from your main job as a mechanical engineer to your second job as a university lecturer

-- to and from an alternate workplace for the same employer on the same day – for example, travelling from a costume fitting directly to the commercial shoot.
+- to and from an alternate workplace for the same employer on the same day – for example, travelling from your office to a job site.

 - the tools or equipment are essential to perform your employment duties and you don’t carry them merely as a matter of choice